-Net cash provided by financing activities was \$29,806,502 during the year ended December 31, 2020, attributable to the completion of the Company's initial public offering and a follow-on offering.
-Net cash provided by financing activities was \$215,000 during the year ended December 31, 2019, attributable to related party loans.
+Net cash provided by financing activities was \$2,835,442 during the year ended December 31, 2021, attributable to the exercise of the underwriter's over-allotment option from our follow-on offering and the partial exercise of underwriter warrants.
+Net cash provided by financing activities was \$29,806,502 during the year ended December 31, 2020, attributable to the completion of our initial public offering and a follow-on offering.